-pression that the W. P. was using the strike for its own advancement, and that the DAILY WORKER overemphasized the criticism of Oscar Nelson, a notorious labor-faker alderman.
+And in his report to the Executive Committee on the Chicago garment strike, Comrade [Jack] Johnstone declared on April 2, 1924, that The Daily Worker, by raising the issue "On to City Hall" gave the workers the impression that the WP was using the strike for its own advancement, and that The Daily Worker overemphasized the criticism of Oscar Nelson, a notorious labor-faker alderman.
 Here we have a glaring example of the misunderstanding of the role of the Communist Party in the everyday struggles of the workers.